Liberty County Courts – A Practical Guide to Court Records and Services

 Property records related to estates:

 Deeds, liens, and other instruments affecting real property ownership are filed with the County Clerk’s recording division.
 The Liberty County Appraisal District maintains property valuations and tax records, and its online property search tool allows lookups by owner name or address.
-Recording fees for documents begin at $25.00 for the first page and $4.00 for each additional page.
+Recording fees for documents start at $25.00 for the first page and $4.00 for each additional page.